Server Partition Software for Windows Server 2003, 2008, 2012

 When first using Windows Server 2003, most of us don't have ideas on how much space should we allocate to C Drive, the system partition.
 Back to then, hard drives are not carrying large capacity like we have now, and 128G and 320G are normal disk size at that time.
 So we might have partitioned system drive with 32G, that's enough for Server 2003; after weeks, we found that the system runs well, so there's no worry on disk space shortage.

 However, Server 2003 becomes to show low disk space alert in months, after analyzing, we found no other files are downloaded to C Drive, it's the log file and temporary file that consumed our free space.
 After cleaning up system, we nearly solved the problem.
 We're wondering how to moving free space from other partition to C Drive, Disk management in Server 2003 turned out to be incapable of resize partition.
 I think it's time for us to seek for third party partition software to replacement disk management.

-Macrorit Disk Partition Expert Server, Partition Magic Sever alternative
+Macrorit Partition Expert Server, Partition Magic Sever alternative

 Unique Roll-back data protection Technology makes Macrorit the top-class disk management software in its field.

-How Does Macrorit Disk Partition Expert Work on Server 2003
+How Does Macrorit Partition Expert Work on Server 2003

 - Step 1: Run the Server Edition of Partition Expert, and in the disk map loaded in the main window, click a partition with more free space, and select Resize/Move Volume;

 - Step 2: In the new window, we can drag the handles to resize this partition, shrink partition by dragging the handle inwards, and click OK to create unallocated space first.

 - Step 3: If the unallocated space is now next to C Drive, we can click Resize /Move volume again to extend C Drive; if it is not beside C Drive, still we can use Resize/Move volume to move it next to Drive.